MicrosoftDocs/win32/desktop-src/WinSock/winsock-secure-socket-extensions.md

 ---
-Description: 'The secure socket extensions to Winsock allow a socket application to control the security of their traffic over a network.' ms.assetid: '023a9f96-814f-40c3-a186-ae0a0c9baef2'
+Description: The secure socket extensions to Winsock allow a socket application to control the security of their traffic over a network. ms.assetid: 023a9f96-814f-40c3-a186-ae0a0c9baef2
-title: Winsock Secure Socket Extensions
+title: Winsock Secure Socket Extensions ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Winsock Secure Socket Extensions